rroemhild/flask-ldapconn/README.rst

     LDAP_USE_TLS = True
     LDAP_CERT_PATH = '/etc/openldap/certs'

-To create the ldap instance within your application
+To create the ldap instance within your application:

 .. code-block:: python